 - 2 1/2 teaspoons instant yeast

-- 1 teaspoon bergamot extract or Fiori di Sicilia
+- 1 teaspoon vanilla extract or bergamot extract or Fiori di Sicilia

 - 8 oz. cream cheese softened